Follow these steps to ensure your surveys meet a high standard and see bolstered user engagement

 Transactional Activity Data

-Supply-chain and network activity is often a black hole with little to no transparency.
-By adopting a blockchain-transparency philosophy, general network activity is made transparent to the users of the system.
-This includes the number of data requests, offers, accepts, terminations, number of surveys taken, payment and ratings.
-This level of transparency provides the opportunity for analysis to understand the drivers of success and data quality.
-From here, this data can also be used in a number of ways to encourage positive behaviors across the ecosystem as outlined.
+Supply-chain and network activity is often a black hole with little-to-no transparency.
+By adopting a blockchain-transparency philosophy, general network activity is made visible to the users of the system.
+This includes the number of data requests, offers, acceptances, terminations, surveys taken, payments and ratings.
+This level of clarity provides the opportunity for analysis to understand the drivers of success and data quality.
+The data can also be used to encourage positive behaviors across the ecosystem.

 Give users an instant opportunity to rate the quality of each survey or data job.
-Their ratings are written to the blockchain, become part of the reputation of the survey provider and shared, so other users will know up front how other users are rating that particular survey.
-If ratings are low, they may choose not to participate.
+Their ratings are written to the blockchain, become part of the reputation of the survey provider and are shared for other users to see.
+If ratings are low, people may choose not to participate.

-From a researcher side, if a survey is launched and the first wave of respondents all give it one star, that’s an immediate indicator that something is wrong with the experience.
-You can halt the survey immediately, send an alert to the provider and let them know that this survey isn’t meeting quality standards for your network.
-This kind of fast feedback loop can help manage reputations of research firms and prevent more users from punishing experiences.
+From a researcher’s perspective, if a survey is launched and the first wave of respondents all give it one star, that’s an immediate indicator that something is wrong with the experience.
+You can halt the survey and send an alert to the provider, letting them know that this survey isn’t meeting quality standards for your network.
+This immediate feedback can help manage research firms’ reputations and prevent further bad user experiences.

-In my company’s app, we have chosen to publish this information at the beginning of a job—incentive level, estimated time to complete, etc.—which holds everyone accountable.
-No survey provider wants to be at the bottom tier of compensation, so this transparency starts to push us toward a fairer compensation model.
+Some mystery surrounds how people are compensated for taking a survey.
+In my company’s app, we chose to publish this information at the beginning of a job—incentive level, estimated time to complete, etc.—which holds everyone accountable.
+No survey provider wants to be at the bottom tier of compensation, so this transparency starts to push us toward a fairer model.

 This may not have as much to do with user experience, but it is important to note that ratings can work both ways in this ecosystem.
-Respondents are also rated, this information is saved to the blockchain and is made available to research firms.
-Building algorithms around the characteristics of a “good respondent” exposes their behaviors, such as average response rates to surveys, completion rates, number of surveys taken recently and more.
+Respondents are also rated, the information is saved to the blockchain and is made available to research firms.
+Building algorithms around the characteristics of a “good respondent” exposes their behaviors, such as average response rates to surveys, completion rates and number of surveys taken.
 Researchers can then target quality, higher-scoring respondents if they want feedback from those with better reputations.

 This type of environment starts setting a different stage for incentives and motivations for survey participation—users are fully aware of “what they’re getting into” before they begin.
-This transparency also puts pressure on the survey providers to only run high-quality surveys.
-So, while all the data is transparently stored on the blockchain, it becomes truly powerful when you start to unpack it for use in some of the tasks outlined above.
-After all, better user experiences mean better insights on which businesses can base important decisions.
-This is one way to achieve that goal.
+Transparency also puts pressure on the survey providers to run high-quality surveys.
+While all the data is transparently stored on the blockchain, it becomes truly powerful when you start to unpack it for improved user experience and engagement.